sysdiglabs/charts/charts/agent/README.md

 To find the values:

 - YOUR-KEY-HERE: This is the agent access key.
 You can retrieve this from Settings > Agent Installation in the Sysdig UI.
-- COLLECTOR_HOST and COLLECTOR_PORT: These values are region-dependent in SaaS and is auto-completed on the Get Started page in the UI.
+- COLLECTOR_HOST and COLLECTOR_PORT: These values are region-dependent in SaaS and is auto-completed in install snippets in the UI.
 (They are custom values in on-prem installations.)

 After a few seconds, you should see hosts and containers appearing in Sysdig Monitor and Sysdig Secure.